Kato Kaelin: Friendship with Nicole Brown Simpson

-Kaelin met and became friends with Nicole Brown Simpson, the ex-wife of former NFL player and actor O. J. Simpson, on a skiing trip in Aspen, Colorado, in December 1992.
+Kaelin met and became friends with Nicole Brown Simpson, the ex-wife of former NFL player and actor O.J.
+Simpson (O.J.), on a skiing trip in Aspen, Colorado, in December 1992.
 He later moved into the guesthouse on Brown's property on Gretna Green Way and lived there for a year.
-He paid rent and helped take care of Sydney and Justin, O.J. and Nicole's children, as part of the living arrangement.
+He paid rent and helped take care of Sydney and Justin, who were O.J. and Nicole's children, as part of the living arrangement.
 After Nicole moved to the home on Bundy Drive, Kaelin opted not to live with her, as the residence did not have a guesthouse and Kaelin felt uncomfortable renting a room inside the home.
 He then moved into a guesthouse on O.J.
 Simpson's Rockingham Avenue property.
 Kaelin ate takeout food from McDonald's with Simpson on June 12, 1994, the night Brown and her friend Ronald Goldman were stabbed to death outside Brown's condominium.